pbzona/microfrontend-ecomm/README.md

 - `index.js` - This file, after being transformed into `main.js`, is used to retrieve remote modules that are required to execute `bootstrap.js`
 - `bootstrap.js` - This is where the work happens, mostly.
 Dependencies in this file are resolved by the `main.js` file that Webpack outputs.

+#### Why two separate files on the host?

+It might seem weird that we use one file to simply import another, which contains our business logic.
+It makes sense that this structure might be used in a larger setup, but why use it in a little sample app?
+This is how dependencies are resolved - the intermediate step of trying to run one script from another allows the module federation plugin to determine which resources it needs to fetch before running the second script.
+See lifecycle section below for context.

 ### Remote

 - `index.js` - This is the script that contains the micro-frontend to be displayed by the container